LaN-Tran/personal_project_llm/EXP_REPORT.md

   - 1.2 `tensorblock/bloomz-3b-GGUF` - `bloomz-3b-Q4_K_M.gguf`: compared to 1.1, much better

   - 1.3 `bartowski/Mistral-Nemo-Instruct-2407-GGUF` - `Mistral-Nemo-Instruct-2407-Q4_K_M.gguf`: compared to 1.2, its reponses are even much better, but it takes 45 min to answer.? whether the time it takes to reply compared to the context length? or depends on the complexity of the question (because model spends lots of time on the evaluation)?

+  - 1.4 using the local `bartowski/Mistral-Nemo-Instruct-2407-GGUF` - `Mistral-Nemo-Instruct-2407-Q4_K_M.gguf` to generate embeddings takes a lot of computation (in a computer with 4 logical cpu cores, all works 100%, it takes 238 min to embed 167 200-word paragraphs)

 - 2. experimenting with Mistral ai API